 During the preliminary round, we could check the rankings on a real-time board in the company cafeteria.
 Since individual and team scores were updated instantly, I found myself naturally checking where I stood in the rankings every day.

-During the preliminary round, we were able to check the live championship standings at the company cafeteria.
+During the qualifying round, we were able to check the live championship standings at the company cafeteria.

-With the addition of a group photo challenge to the steamed bun giveaway event—designed to warm us up on our morning commute—competition between teams naturally heated up.
+With the addition of a group photo challenge to the steamed bun giveaway—designed to warm us up on our morning commute—competition between teams naturally heated up.
 Every member participated in the WAi Championship at their own pace.

 A surprise event held during the preliminary round – Take a photo of our team and get a steamed bun!